apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

         {"messageId":14,"authorId":9,"inResponseTo":12,"senderLocation":point("41.33,85.28"),"message":" love at&t its 3G is good:)"}
         {"messageId":15,"authorId":7,"inResponseTo":11,"senderLocation":point("44.47,67.11"),"message":" like iphone the voicemail-service is awesome"}

 It's loading time!
-We can use SQL++ _LOAD_ statements to populate our datasets with the sample records shown above.
+We can use SQL++ _LOAD_ statements to populate our datasets with the sample objects shown above.
 The following shows how loading can be done for data stored in `.adm` files in your local filesystem.
 *Note:* You _MUST_ replace the `<Host Name>` and `<Absolute File Path>` placeholders in each load statement below with valid values based on the host IP address (or host name) for the machine and